 The College continues to strengthen its professional relationship with its external training partners, including local tertiary and overseas police training institutions.
 Whilst a number of College training programmes are already academically accredited with universities or vocationally accredited with the Hong Kong Council for Accreditation of Academic and Vocational Qualifications (HKCAAVQ) under the Hong Kong Qualifications Framework (HKQF), the College is committed to securing accreditation for more programmes.

-To promote knowledge sharing and lifelong learning, the College has implemented Knowledge Management (KM) initiatives according to the Force KM strategy and has organized two Force-wide police research competitions.
+To promote knowledge sharing and lifelong learning, the College has implemented Knowledge Management (KM) initiatives according to the Force KM strategy and has organized four Force-wide police research competitions.

 Ambition and Purpose